Trip duration: 7 days/6 nights, ex Adelaide

 After leaving Adelaide, we will travel to the Flinders Ranges via Port Wakefield, Port Augusta, Quorn and Hawker.
 We will visit the Wadlata Outback Centre en route.
 Late in the day we will arrive at our accommodation on a large pastoral property near Blinman/Wilpena.

-We walk through the Bunyeroo Gorge, with its permanent water supply, on our way to the Wilcolo Valley, giving us stunning views of Wilpena Pound’s Eastern Wall.
+We walk through the Yanyanna track with views of the ABC ranges and Wilpena Pound.
+We walk through the Wilcolo Valley, giving us stunning views of Wilpena Pound’s Eastern Wall.

 We drive to Aroona Ruins, where Sir Hans Heysen stayed on painting trips, and follow the Heysen Trail as it heads east over the Red Hill lookout and then turns south towards Brachina Creek.
 The views towards Wilpena are superb!
 We follow beautiful Yuluna Creek back to Aroona.

-Today we visit the historic copper mining town of Blinman, and drive through the Glass Gorge.
-In the afternoon follow a beautiful creek to Blinman Pools and visit the Parachilna Gorge.
+Today we visit the historic copper mining town of Blinman, and drive through the Glass Gorge for a picnic lunch.
+In the afternoon follow the gorge and drive through Parachilna Gorge.